 To equip African immigrants and refugees in the Greater Lowell area with resources to be actively engaged community members, through educational, social and cultural initiatives

 The History of the ACCL

 Founder & Executive Director

 The African Community Center of Lowell (ACCL) was founded in August 2016.
-On October 29th the same year, there was a ribbon cutting ceremony to commemorate its founding.
+On October 29th of the same year, there was a ribbon cutting ceremony to commemorate its founding.

 ACCL has been a community effort.
 Halm reached out to the African Community to shape the vision of the Center.
 This vision became reality with the assistance of the Parker Foundation and the generous support from Community Teamwork Incorporated (CTI), who have partnered with ACCL to provide office and meeting space and to initially serve as the Center’s fiscal agent.
-Professor Paula Rayman, a retired Professor of UMass, Lowell upon hearing about the opening of the African Community center remarked, "Gordon, you kept your eyes on the prize"
+Professor Paula Rayman, a retired Professor of UMass Lowell upon hearing about the opening of the African Community center remarked, "Gordon, you kept your eyes on the prize".

 A vision like ours needs all hands on deck as our success depends on everyone’s support and participation.